What is Instructional Design ?

 - Motor Skill—execute, perform, carry out.

-According to Gagne, learning occurs in a series of learning events.
-Each learning event must be accomplished before the next in order for learning to take place.
-Similarly, instructional events should mirror the learning events.
+According to Gagne, learning occurs during a series of learning events.
+Each learning event must be accomplished before subsequent so as for learning to require Similarly, instructional events should mirror the training events.

-- Gaining attention: Before the learners can start the process of imparting any new information, the instructor must gain the attention of the learners.
+- Gaining attention: Before the learners can start the method of imparting any new information, the trainer must gain the eye of the learners.

-- Informing Learning of Objectives: The teacher tells the learners what they will be able to do because of the instruction.
+- Informing Learning of Objectives: The teacher tells the learners what they’re going to be ready to do due to the instruction.

 - Stimulating recall of prior learning: The teacher asks for the recall of existing relevant knowledge.

 - Presenting the stimulus: The teacher gives emphasis to distinctive features.

 - Providing Learning Guidance: The teacher helps the scholars in understanding(semantic encoding) by providing organization and relevance.

 - Eliciting Performance: The teacher asks the learners to reply, demonstrating learning.